vitillo/yampl/README.md

 * *producer* and *consumer* instantiates the **Producer - Consumer** pattern with a **One to Many** channel, that means there can be only one producer but multiple consumers

 ###Clients
-The client processes ping a server process and receive a reply from it.
+The clients ping a server process and receive a reply from it.

 ``` c++
 #include <unistd.h>